7 Practical Small Bathroom Storage Solutions

 Mount spice racks inside bathroom cabinet doors for extra storage.
 Available at Lowes.com

-- Select a clothes hamper that can double as seating.
+- Select a clothes hamper that will double as seating.

 - Look for a chest, ottoman, or trunk with a lift-top that can provide seating and storage for towels and linens.

 - A picnic bench is narrow enough to fit nicely against a wall in your small bathroom.

 - Place a tall narrow piece of storage furniture in a corner.
 This will add a nice vertical element to a small bathroom.